-Reasons Why Parental Alienation Takes Place
+What Are The Reasons Why Parental Alienation Takes Place?

 A parent’s motivation for severing the bond between a child and the other parent can vary.
 Many times, a parent will use the child as a pawn to obtain a more favorable divorce or custody settlement.
 Other times, it’s more personal and may stem from unresolved anger or bitterness toward the other parent for perceived wrongs during the marriage.
 If the parent suffers from a personality disorder like narcissism or paranoia, it can make them unable to empathize with their child’s feelings or recognize the harm they’re causing to the child.

-Warning Signs From Alienated Children
+What Are The Warning Signs From Alienated Children?

-Parental alienation not only has a devastating affect on the targeted parent but can have a detrimental long-term impact on the children as well.
+Parental alienation not only has a devastating effect on the targeted parent but can have a detrimental long-term impact on the children as well.
 Kids caught in the crosshairs of parental alienation are more likely to develop depression, anxiety or eating disorders, perform poorly in school, struggle with self-esteem issues and have difficulty maintaining healthy relationships.

 Here are some of the early warning signs that your child may be

-Fighting Against Parental Alienation in Court
+How Do You Fight Against Parental Alienation in Court?

 Parental alienation can be considered a form of child abuse and should not be taken lightly.
 Irreparable damage could be done to your child and your relationship if you fail to take prompt legal action.